Can A G1 Driver Get Car Insurance In Ontario

 - G1 drivers are not allowed to drive on series 400 highways and expressways even if they are with a G driver.
 The only exception to this may be if the G1 driver is accompanied by an Ontario-certified driving instructor.

 - G1 drivers are not allowed to drive in Ontario from 12 am to 5 am.

 How Can G1 Driver Move To G2 License In Ontario

 It typically takes 12 months of being a G1 holder before you can apply for a G2 license.
 You can shorten this period of wait time to 8 months only if you enroll in a Ministry-accredited driving school.
 You will go through a road test with a government representative from the Ministry of Transportation.
-This is the first road test you take before moving on to next level of licensing.
+This is the first road test you take before moving on to the next level of licensing.
 This road test is designed to test your driving skills that are essential for road safety.
-For example, you may be tested on your vehicle turns, stops, parking abilities etc.
+For example, you may be tested on your vehicle turns, stops parking abilities, etc.